firebase/extensions/firestore-translate-text/PREINSTALL.md

 #### Multiple field translations

-Similar to multiple collections, to translate with `multiple fields` it is recommended to install multiple versions of the extension with an alternative `input field` for each installation.
+Similar to multiple collections, to translate with `multiple fields` it is recommended to install multiple versions of the extension but with an alternative `input field` for each installation.

-There is currently no limit on how many times the extensions can be reinstalled.

 #### Multiple languages